 - You could use rolled oats instead of oat bran, but add 2 tablespoons instead of 3.

 - Should you feel that the cake is too heavy for you, substitute coconut milk in the crust with any other plant milk – almond milk, soy milk, oat milk, rice milk, cashew milk, hemp milk etc.

-- If you’re not on Candida diet, feel free to substitute xylitol and stevia with any other preferred sweetener – coconut sugar, coconut nectar, agave syrup, maple syrup.
+- If you’re not struggling with Candida overgrowth, feel free to substitute xylitol and stevia with any other preferred sweetener – coconut sugar, coconut nectar, agave syrup, maple syrup.

 - Instead of mixing chopped rhubarb right into the filling, you might also add layers of rhubarb and the filling by turns leaving rhubarb on top.
 Feel free to sprinkle some extra cinnamon on rhubarb pieces.

 - You can make this rhubarb cake even more blood sugar and gut friendly by sprouting the chickpeas before cooking them.
 Follow the instructions in my Vegan Paleo Brownies recipe for sprouting.
 Chickpeas will take about 24 hours to have 1-2mm sprouts.

 - Finally, if rhubarb season is over, use any sour berries such as redcurrant, blackcurrant, bilberries, sour cherries, sea buckthorn or even strawberries and sour apples.